ddworken/hishtory/README.md

 If you'd like to uninstall hishtory, just run `hishtory uninstall`.
 Note that this deletes the SQLite DB storing your history, so consider running a `hishtory export` first.

-Note that if you're uninstalling hishtory due to bad latency, try running `hishtory update` first!
-Latency has been improved over 100x since the first release so I'd highly recommend checking out the latest version.
+Note that if you're experiencing any issues with hiSHtory, try running `hishtory update` first!
+Performance and reliability is always improving, and we highly value [your feedback](https://github.com/ddworken/hishtory/issues).

 </details>

 ## Design

 The `hishtory` CLI is written in Go.
 It hooks into the shell in order to track information about all commands that are run.
 It takes this data and saves it in a local SQLite DB managed via [GORM](https://gorm.io/).
 This data is then encrypted and sent to your other devices through a backend that essentially functions as a one-to-many queue.
-When you run `hishtory query`, a SQL query is run to find matching entries in the local SQLite DB.
+When you press press `Control+R` or run `hishtory query`, a SQL query is run to find matching entries in the local SQLite DB.

 ### Syncing Design